lunatic-man/pwn.college_ishaan/HelloHackers.md

 Again a pretty straight forward command with an argument, I simply ran the '''hello hackers''' command to get the flag.
 This flag I copied and pasted into the Flag field in the bar below workspace area and got the challenge completion alert.

 # What I learned:
 This challenge taught me about the arguments that can be given along with a command to customize a command to suit out needs.
-The method usually follows the syntax of '''<command> <argument1> .....'''.
+The method usually follows the syntax of '''command argument1 argument2 .....'''.

 # References: N/A
 -----------------------------------------------------------------------------------------------------------------------------------